Crazyskip/chat-app/README.md

 This is a realtime chat application and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.
 All data used in this application is stored in a local mongodb database.

+## Seed Database

+In server directory run `npm run seed`.
+This will add demo users and groups to the database.

 ## Development server

 In server directory run `npm run dev`.
 This will run the backend server on `http://localhost:3000`.